|

 - We seek the good, but fail to achieve it by ignorance or lack of

-- Aristotle's criticism: an individual might know what is best, yet still do
+harms oneself is that an individual might know what is best, and yet

 |